-Your Redtail Calendar is most likely one of the areas you'll visit most frequently within your database.
-Below I will provide a detailed explanation of all of the functionalities available on your Calendar within Redtail.
+Your Redtail Calendar is most likely one of the areas you'll visit frequently within your database.
+Below we'll provide a detailed explanation of all of the functionalities available on your Calendar within Redtail.
 Quick links to each section are provided below:

 After clicking Calendar, dependent upon how you've set up your Site Preferences, you'll then see either a Day, Week or Month view of your Calendar.
 The example below displays a partial Day view: